C0PEP0D/otto/README.md

 Completing the training may take up to roughly 5000-10000 iterations (several hours on an average laptop), but progress should be clearly visible from 500-1000 iterations.
-For reference, the trained network should achieve p_not_found < 1e-6 and mean ~ 7.15, which is essentially optimal.
+For reference, the optimal policy yields p_not_found < 1e-6 and mean ~ 7.15.

 Training will continue until 10000 iterations, but can be stopped at any time.